muon23/chatbot/README.md

 It is powered by GPT-3 and BlenderBot 2.
 I am currently developing a front-end Web UI with my spare time.

+If you are interested in this project, please contact CJ Wang at cjwang77@gmail.com.

 ## Summarizer API